APPLICABLE SECTIONS OF THE ACT, BY-LAWS AND REGULATIONS and/or PURPOSE

 - May consult external legal counsel at any stage of the hearing; and

-- Will conduct a hearing based solely on written materials.
+- Unless otherwise decided, will conduct a hearing based solely on written materials.

 Decisions of the Panel under this policy are made in the public interest, in a manner consistent with the Regulatory Objectives and Decision-Making Principles of the College, and the Committee’s Terms of Reference.

-Unless otherwise determined in the public interest by the Panel, a hearing under By-law 6(c) will be conducted through written submissions.
+Unless otherwise determined in the public interest by the Panel, a hearing under By-law 67will be conducted through written submissions.

 The parties before the Panel may provide written submissions to the Deputy Registrar to support their positions.
 The Deputy Registrar will provide copies of all submissions to each party, and to the Panel.

-The Registration Panel will not consider new information (or “fresh evidence”) during a written hearing.
-However, the Panel determines its own procedures and may modify the procedures in order to promote a fair hearing in the circumstances of the Applicant.
+The Panel will not consider new information (or “fresh evidence”) during a written hearing.
+However, the Panel determines its own procedures and may modify the procedures in order to promote a fair hearing.

-The following information can be included in written submissions:
+The following information may be included in written submissions:

 - A brief description of the matter and a clear statement of what decision the party is asking the Panel to make;